lob/lob-address-elements/README.md

 | data-lob-zip-message-id       | `<field id>`         | This optional attribute identifies where to display field-level error messages that affect the zip code field.           |

 ## Preconfigured Usage
-E-commerce platforms like Shopify can be easily enhanced using a preconfigured instance of Address Elements.
-For example, update the following script to use your Lob public key (`live_pub_xxx`) and then paste into your top-level Shopify Plus template to add advanced address verifiation behaviors to your checkout form.
+E-commerce platforms like Shopify use predictable element names making them easy to extend using Address Elements.
+For example, update the following script to use your Lob public key (`live_pub_xxx`) and then paste the script into your top-level Shopify Plus template to add advanced address verifiation to your checkout form.

 ```
 <script src="https://cdn.lob.com/lob-address-elements/1.1.0/lob-address-elements.min.js"